tnustrings/ct/readme.md

 # codetext

-codetext is a way of writing computer programs where your code is embedded in text like graphics or images floating in a document. it's a bit like a jupyter notebook with the addition that code chunks are named and you can nest them into one another by referencing the names.
+codetext lets you write computer programs where the code is embedded in text like graphics or images floating in a document. it's a bit like a jupyter notebook with the addition that code chunks are named and you can use the names to nest chunks.

 here's an example:

 ```
-begin a file named foo.py and alias it as foo.
+begin a file named foo.py.

-``//foo.py: foo
+``//foo.py
 print("ooh, baby you're a fool to py")
 if bar {
   ``bar``
 }
 ``

-the preceeding // in //foo.py marks it as a file root.
+the preceeding // in //foo.py marks this code chunk as a file root.

 chunk names are noted as paths, e.g. /bar for the chunk named bar in
 the last opened file. we put some code into the /bar chunk.